docker-flow/docker-flow-proxy/articles/swarm-mode-listener.md

 docker service ls
 ```

-Once all the replicas are set to `1/1`, we can see the effect of the `com.df` labels.
+Once all the replicas are set to `1/1`, we can see the effect of the `com.df` labels by sending a request to the `go-demo` service through the proxy.

 ```bash
 curl -i $(docker-machine ip node-1)/demo/hello